Apple Watch Band Sizes Explained: 5 Steps to a Perfect Fit

 Step 2: Which Band Fits My Apple Watch?

-Now that you understand how to measure Apple Watch band size, you need to learn how to measure wrist size.
+Now that you understand how to measure Apple Watch band sizes, you need to learn how to measure wrist size.
 The safest thing to do for the best results is to use the Apple Watch band size chart.
 This official guide lets you cut out a paper band to help you get the perfect fit, and it really works.

 It can be easy to simply estimate Apple Watch band sizes when it comes to the Sport Band and Sport Loop because the options are S/M for shorter bands or M/L for longer bands, and they're adjustable.
 However, not all bands are.
 The Solo Loop, for example, does have some stretch to it, but it's not possible to adjust it.